Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 HPV Testing: When is it necessary?

 Many professional societies state that the co-test is a good way to minimize the frequency of screening.
-For example, instead of coming in to do a Pap smear every 3 years, you might be able to come in once every 5 years and have both a Pap smear and HPV testing done at the same time.
+For example, instead of coming in to do a Pap smear every 3 years, you might be able to come in once every 5 years and have both a Pap smear and HPV screening test done at the same time.

 Another note on HPV: There is currently a vaccine available for HPV prevention, called Gardasil 9, and it is more than 99% effective.10 The target group for this vaccination is all genders at 11-12 years of age — but it can also be given safely to older teens and adults.
 It’s a two-part vaccine, with a second dose that must be administered within 6 to 12 months of the first.